ZEISS/imgdoc2/libimgdoc2/doc/metadata_philosophy.md

 applications.
 With a clearly defined system for organizing and describing image data, users can effectively store, navigate, and analyze their images while maintaining the context and details necessary for accurate interpretation and reproducibility.

+### set of images

+This level means that the is no standardized, coherent organization of the images.
+The ordering scheme is arbitrary or taylored for the specific application.

+### ordered set of images

+This level means that the images are ordered in a standardized way.
+The ordering scheme is standardized and can be used to navigate or compose the images.
+An example of such a "standardized ordering scheme" is the concept of a spatial position - images are positioned in a coordinate system.
+The coordinates assigned to the images have a defined semantic and a meaning.
+Concepts like "tiled-image" or "image-pyramid" are introduced at this level.

+### microscopic image